NICK-FURY-6023/Temporary-voice-channel-discord-bot/README.md

 yarn
 ```

-3. fill your bot token or openai_api
+3. fill your bot token or Bot.json channel ID

 5. Start your bot